 Creative Network South (CNS)

-was established in 2012, with an aim to drive a sector led approach to creative industry development in Hampshire.
-More about CNS and their Solent Creative Industries Declaration is available to access on their website.
+CNS was established by PfSH in 2012, with an aim to drive a sector led approach to creative industry development in Hampshire.
+More about CNS and their Solent Creative Industries Declaration is available to access on its website.